dotnet/runtimelab/docs/README.md

 ### Static and P/Invoke functions

 Each provided module is projected into a separate assembly.
-The assembly contains a namespace named "<ModuleName>Bindings" and includes a class named "<ModuleName>".
+The assembly contains a namespace named `<ModuleName>Bindings` and includes a class named `<ModuleName>`.
 For each public function, a `P/Invoke` signature and a corresponding method are generated.
 Below is an example to illustrate this process.

 Swift library example:
 ```swift